Erik Karlsson unlikely to play Olympics as things stand - Hockey

 “We’ve had some calls, and I think that most of the issues are public knowledge,” he said without detailing specific issues.
 “I think if that’s the way it’s going to be, I don’t see it being very feasible for guys to take that risk, but that’s my personal opinion.
 Everybody knows how much I love to play for the national team and how much I cherish the Olympic Games, but the way it is right now, it doesn’t seem like it’s very doable.
 I don’t understand why anyone would agree to take the risks of being in the position that we will be in once we board that plane and go to China.”

 A reporter mentioned to Karlsson the reported timeline of up to five weeks for a possible quarantine in China for somebody who has a confirmed positive test at the Olympics.
-The NHLPA told players that is the timeline, according to ESPN.com.
+NBCSports.com confirmed that the NHLPA has been told that’s a possible quarantine length, governed by Chinese law.

 The latest athlete playbook for the Beijing Olympics, published earlier this month, does not mention a specific quarantine period for a confirmed positive test but does say athletes will be discharged in accordance with guidelines in China.
 If an athlete has a confirmed positive test in China, the playbook states that they would be discharged, if at a hospital, meeting this criteria: